ManifoldRG/MultiNet/README.md

 ## 📊 Process for Submission to the MultiNet Benchmark

-### Using the Evaluation Harness

-We provide a standardized evaluation harness for benchmarking your model on MultiNet datasets.
-The harness provides:
+We provide a submission toolkit and comprehensive instructions to benchmark your model on MultiNet datasets:

 - **Standardized Interface**: Create model adapters that inherit from the base `ModelAdapter` class
 - **Dockerized Evaluation**: Reproducible evaluations in isolated containers